Contact Cathy Duffy, Ed.D., Associate Professor

 More information on CPAs and licensing:

-Rules governing the CPA Exam recently boosted the requisite credit hours for the CPA exam from 120 to 150 post-secondary credits.
-This means that an undergraduate degree is no longer enough, and students need to take more classes—30 credits worth—to be eligible for licensure.
+The requisite credit hours for the CPA exam are 150 post-secondary credits.
+This means that a typical undergraduate degree (at 120 credits) is no longer enough, and students need to take more classes—30 credits worth—to be eligible for licensure.

 Accounting students at Champlain College have multiple options to consider when designing their academic plans to meet this requirement, and we give them the resources to make a decision that best fits their needs.
-Our faculty advisers will help students create the plan that makes the most sense while allowing them to achieve their career goals.
+Our Faculty Advisors help students create the plan that makes the most sense while allowing them to achieve their career goals.

 If students are interested in starting to acquire the requisite additional 30 credit hours to prepare for the CPA exam while pursuing their undergraduate degree, Champlain allows Accounting students to take up to 12 extra credits on top those accumulated throughout their undergraduate studies with no additional tuition fees.
 Students would be able to graduate with 132 credits at no additional cost, and through pursuit of additional courses during the academic year or over summer (at cost), may accumulate even more credits before graduating.

 A final option for students interested in taking the CPA exam is to pursue a Master's degree through Champlain or one of its partner institutions.
 This would increase their level of education and therefore benefit their career while allowing them to meet the requisite credit hours for the CPA exam.

 Preferred Admission Status for Masters Programs